About Caroline

 love of games

-Caroline loves pointless competition and plays board games and cards at every opportunity.
-Her current favourites are Camel Up and Power Grid, but she reckons she’s unbeatable at Cluedo.
+Caroline staves off existential thoughts by playing board and card games.
+Current favourites are Camel Up and Power Grid, and she reckons she’s unbeatable at Cluedo.

-She used to play poker seriously and could be found in casino poker rooms a few times a week, but she plays much less now.
-She can’t take the late nights anymore, and the dog doesn’t like it when she comes in late.
+She used to play poker seriously and could be found in casinos a few times a week, but she can’t take the late nights anymore.
+And the dog doesn’t like it when she comes in late.

 Zig low res jumper.jpg